 A Quiet Night In

 It’s quite likely that my two best friends are available to come over in the evening, so one plan is definitely a quiet night in.
 Though we’ve previously had large parties, played either board games or held a murder mystery, the only people I really need to spend my birthday with are my immediate family and my two best friends.
-Since the girls will be in bed during the evening, a takeaway pizza from Dominos, drinking some sparkling wine (a bottle or two) and perhaps even Cards Against Humanity, sounds like a pretty amazing way to spend a birthday evening.
+Since the girls will be in bed during the evening, a takeaway pizza from Dominos, drinking some sparkling wine (a bottle or two of these sparkling drinks) and perhaps even Cards Against Humanity, sounds like a pretty amazing way to spend a birthday evening.
 I’m not even too bothered if there is cake or not!

 A Stay at The Wizard Chambers